The fuel injection system is elaborated along with its basics, types of fuel injection, advantages, disadvantages, etc.

 The single-point injection systems are not as popular as multi-point fuel injection systems nowadays.

-There is simple difference between the single point and multi-point fuel injection systems.
+There is a simple difference between the single point and multi-point fuel injection systems.

 - In multi-point fuel injection, there are injectors for each cylinder.